OvertureMaps/schema/schema/transportation/LANES.md

 In case of lack of that property number of lanes is implicitly assumed as one in each traffic direction captured for given segment.

 ## Lanes number & numbering
-Lanes are provided as array.
-Number of elements in array informs about number of lanes on a segment (Either all lanes are provided in array with at minimum information about direction or none lane information is given on segment).
-Index of lane in that array is assumed to be its identifier when referencing to given lane is needed.
+Lanes are provided as an array.
+The number of elements in the array indicates the number of lanes on a segment (Either all lanes are provided in the array with at least directionality or else no lane information is available for a segment).
+The index of the lane in that array is assumed to be its identifier when referencing a given lane is necessary.
 Lanes should be captured in array starting from left to right when looking on segment in direction of segment's geometry digitization.

 ### Examples: